 29. Spend a Day at Ko Olina Lagoons

 When you arrive at Ko Olina, you are immediately welcomed with a stunning view of the electric blue ocean and an “Aloha!” from a friendly greeter.
-If you are staying in Ko Olina, make your way to your hotel property for parking before you explore the rest of the resort.
+If you are staying in Ko Olina, go to your hotel property for parking before you explore the rest of the resort.

-The resort area is made up of four man-made lagoons, each protected from the ocean waves.
-If you are just driving in for the day, I recommend parking at the last lagoon (lagoon 4) because it is the largest and has the most parking stalls.
-Try to get there early as public parking spots can fill up fast.
+The resort area comprises four man-made lagoons, each protected from the ocean waves.
+If you are driving in for the day, I recommend parking at the last lagoon (lagoon 4) because it is the largest and has the most parking stalls.
+Try to get there early, as public parking spots can fill up fast.